On sufficient conditions for spanning structures in dense graphs: Regularity and the Blow-Up Lemma

 Finally, we introduce {\emph{image restrictions}}, which will help us to pre-embed some vertices before applying the Blow-Up Lemma.
 Following the exposition of Allen et al.~\cite{ABH+16}, the idea can be explained as follows.
 Suppose we wish to embed a graph $H^+$ into a graph $G^+${, but} unfortunately $G^+$ does not meet the conditions of our {Blow-Up Lemma}.
 We find a subgraph $G$ of $G^+$ which does meet the conditions of {the Blow-Up Lemma}, and we `pre-embed' some vertices of $H^+$ onto the vertices $V(G^+)\setminus V(G)$.
 This leaves the induced subgraph $H$ of $H^+$ to embed into $G$.
-The image restrictions then originate from these pre-embedded vertices: if $x\in X_i\subset V(H)$ has neighbours $\{z_1,\dots,z_\ell\}$ in $V(H^+)\setminus V(H)$ which are pre-embedded to $\{u_1,\dots,u_\ell\}=J_x\subset V(G^+)\setminus V(G)$, then $J_x$ restricts the embedding of~$x$ to $I_x=\bigcap_{u \in J_x} N_{G^+}(u) \cap V_i$.
-In the following definition, we do not explicitly refer to the graphs~$H^+$ and~$G^+$, but only to abstract restricting sets $J_x$, so that we do not need to include the graphs~$H^+$ and~$G^+$ in the Blow-Up Lemma.
+The image restrictions then originate from these pre-embedded vertices: if $x\in X_i\subset V(H)$ (with $X_i$ as defined above) has neighbours $\{z_1,\dots,z_\ell\}$ in $V(H^+)\setminus V(H)$ which are pre-embedded to $\{u_1,\dots,u_\ell\}=J_x\subset V(G^+)\setminus V(G)$, then $J_x$ restricts the embedding of~$x$ to $I_x=\bigcap_{u \in J_x} N_{G^+}(u) \cap V_i$ (with $X_i$ as defined above).
+In the following definition, we do not explicitly refer to the graphs~$H^+$ and~$G^+$, but only to abstract restricting sets $J_x$.
 In addition, to simplify notation, we define an image restriction set~$I_x$ for each vertex~$x$ of~$H$.
 For most vertices~$x$, however, this set will be the trivial set $I_x=X_i$ where $X_i$ is the part of $\fX$ containing~$x$.